farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

   <b>Illustrating the transmission use for MD5</b><br><i>Made with <a href="http://asciiflow.com/">Asciiflow</a></i>
 </p>

 Assume that the file hash sent to the downloader didn't match the hash value performed by the downloader on the file.
-This would indicate there was interferrence with the file being sent during transmission since the digital fingerprints don't match.
+This would indicate there was interference with the file being sent during transmission since the digital fingerprints don't match.

 Unfortunately, with MD5 this is possible since it's not a <b>secure</b> hash algorithm. <b>Collisions</b> may occur, meaning different inputs may yield the same output.
 Now consider if the file being sent by the distributor is intercepted and tampered with during transmission, but the downloader when hashing the file still receives a valid matching MD5 hash, which indicates that the downloaded file is safe even though the file was interfered with, this is possible because MD5 is <b>not secure</b>, meaning an output (hash), may have multiple inputs (content to be hashed).

-However, the chance of collisions occuring is still incredibly small, standing at (1/2<i><sup>128</sup></i>), a colossally small chance.
-With that said, if all the hashes are kept as they're hashed, the chance of a collision is increased massivley due to the Birthday Principle [[10]](https://en.wikipedia.org/wiki/Birthday_problem), which will be discussed in a further section along with similar concepts.
+However, the chance of collisions occurring is still incredibly small, standing at (1/2<i><sup>128</sup></i>), a colossally small chance.
+With that said, if all the hashes are kept as they're hashed, the chance of a collision is increased massively due to the Birthday Principle [[10]](https://en.wikipedia.org/wiki/Birthday_problem), which will be discussed in a further section along with similar concepts.

 ## Complexity of MD5
-MD5 is a relatively fast hashing algorithm which runs in <i>(O(N))</i> time, just like SHA-256 <i>(which is one among many others)</i>.
-Hash function implementations generally linear run times in relation to their input, it's somewhat the point of the functions.
-With that said MD5 computes its hash in just over a quarter of the time it takes SHA-256.
+MD5 is a relatively fast hashing algorithm which runs in <i>(O(N))</i> time, just like SHA-256 <i>(one of many other hashing algorithms)</i>.
+Hash function implementations generally hold linear run times in relation to their input, it's somewhat the point of the functions.
+With that said, MD5 computes its hash in just over a quarter of the time it takes SHA-256.

 <p align="center">
   <img src = "https://i.imgur.com/KvBiTJI.png" width="345" height="225">